IRS Further Extends Qualified Opportunity Zone Deadlines

 QOFs may reinvest returns of capital and proceeds from the sale of qualified opportunity property in other QOZs during a 12-month period.
 As a result of the disaster declaration, if any part of that period includes June 30, 2020, the reinvestment period is extended up to an additional 12 months for a maximum reinvestment period of not more than 24 months total.

 Smith & Howard’s real estate team works with business to help them understand and leverage qualified opportunity funds.
-For questions or assistance, please contact Chris Conrad or fill in the form below.
+For questions or assistance, please contact Chris Conrad or complete our contact form.